 The next issue under consideration is the requirement for quality assurance of these support services.
 National respondents were asked whether quality assurance of these services is required by law.
 More specifically respondents were asked whether quality assurance agencies have standards and criteria to check in their external evaluations whether higher education students have access to academic, career and/or psychological counselling services?
-According to the responses, 33 EHEA systems specify requirements for quality assurance of services within the mandate of quality assurance agencies (see Annex, Table 4.7).
+According to the responses, 33 EHEA systems specify requirements for quality assurance of services within the mandate squality systems specify requirements for quality assurance of services within the manner assurance agencies (see Annex, Table 4.8).

-The fourth indicator with regard to this set of principles and guidelines concerns the existence of public institutions that provide formal mediation for conflicts.
-Where such an institution exists, the mediation role needs to include issues related to diversity, equity and inclusion in order to be considered here.
-Around a third of the EHEA systems (16) have such conflict mediation institutions (see Annex, Table 4.8).
+The fourth indicator with regard to this set of principles and guidelines concerns the existence of public that provide formal mediation for conflicts.
+Where such an institution exists, the mediation are considered here.
+Around a third of the EHEA systems (16) have such conflict mediation institutions (see Annex, Table 4.9).